JLuc/makscribus/README.md

 # Todo

-* option to make 1.5.0 released version without having to mention to commit number
+* option to make 1.5.0 released version without having to mention the revision number

 Maybe :
 * preliminary checks to see if svn + gcc + cmake etc packages are installed